Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Adiabatic orbital evolution

 which reduces, in the leading order in $p$, to the Peters-Mathews fluxes for $\lambda\rightarrow0$ or $p_{OSCO}\rightarrow\infty$ (where the OSCO extends to infinity in the Schwarzschild spacetime).
 The tangents to the SdS $e=0$ curve near $p_{\text{OSCO}}$ are given by (factoring out the flux \eqref{eq:circfluxosco} for easy comparison):

-Comparing the flux ratio and the $e=0$ tangents near the OSCO (equations \eqref{eq:circfluxosco} and \eqref{eq:circrateosco}), we see that an additional term proportional to $\lambda$ and $p_{osco}$.
+Comparing the flux ratio and the $e=0$ tangents near the OSCO (Eqs. \eqref{eq:circfluxosco} and \eqref{eq:circrateosco}), we see that an additional term proportional to $\lambda$ and $p_{\text{OSCO}}$.
 This means that in these regions, gravitational fluxes will not preserve the circularity of the orbit.
 Thus in the region where $\left(p_{\text{OSCO}}-p\right)\ll 1$, near the outer separatrix, the SdS gravitational fluxes will not be sufficient to maintain the circularity of the orbital evolution.

-As illustrated in Figure \ref{fig:circ-dynamics}, at higher orbital separations, closer to the OSCO, gravitational fluxes will push the orbits outside the scattering separatrix (equation \eqref{eq:scattersep}) making the orbits unbound.
-In the inset of Figure \ref{fig:circ-dynamics}, we see that for orbits far from the OSCO, (with low energy and angular momentum), gravitational fluxes will drive the orbits along the $e=0$ curve, maintaining their circularity.
+As illustrated in Fig. \ref{fig:circ-dynamics}, at higher orbital separations, closer to the OSCO, gravitational fluxes will push the orbits outside the scattering separatrix (Eq. \eqref{eq:scattersep}) making the orbits unbound.
+In the inset of Fig. \ref{fig:circ-dynamics}, we see that for orbits far from the OSCO, (with low energy and angular momentum), gravitational fluxes will drive the orbits along the $e=0$ curve, maintaining their circularity.